-31. Digital platforms and tools offer transformative potential to improve the quality and coordination of development cooperation.
-Real-time tracking, integrated databases and mobile monitoring tools can reduce administrative burdens, improve service delivery and foster citizen engagement.

-32. These mechanisms also function as instruments to enhance transparency and mutual accountability in international development cooperation.
-Ensuring digital inclusion and local ownership of digital infrastructure is essential for equitable access to these benefits.

-Strengthen national systems and prioritize capacity development for effective implementation and sustainable impact monitoring institutions and policymaking capabilities.
-Development partners should significantly scale up their support for developing countries' capacities in domestic resource mobilization and public financial management at the national and local levels.
+- 31. Digital platforms and tools offer transformative potential to improve the quality and coordination of development cooperation.
+Real-time tracking, integrated databases, and mobile monitoring tools can reduce administrative burdens, improve service delivery, and foster citizen engagement. - 32.
+These mechanisms also function as instruments to enhance transparency and mutual accountability in international development cooperation.
+Ensuring digital inclusion and local ownership of digital infrastructure is essential for equitable access to these benefits. - Strengthen national systems and prioritize capacity development for effective implementation and sustainable impact - 33.
+Strengthening national systems and institutions is a cornerstone of high quality and high impact international development cooperation.
+Development cooperation that bypasses national systems or relies heavily on parallel structures weakens local capacity and sustainability and creates duplication and incoherence. - 34.
+Short-term technical assistance must give way to long-term capacity development, including support for public administration, procurement, data systems, monitoring institutions, and policy-making capabilities.
+Development partners should significantly scale up their support for developing countries' capacities in domestic resource mobilization and public financial management at the national and local levels. - 35.
+By investing in national systems, knowledge institutions, and public sector leadership, development cooperation can assist countries in building the adaptive capacity needed for sustained impact.
+Effective modalities recognize and amplify local expertise and networks rather than impose external blueprints.

-33. Strengthening national systems and institutions is a cornerstone of high-quality and high-impact international development cooperation.
-Development cooperation that bypasses national systems or relies heavily on parallel structures weakens local capacity and sustainability and creates duplication and incoherence.

-34. Short-term technical assistance must give way to long-term capacity development, including support for public administration, procurement, data systems,

-35. By investing in national systems, knowledge institutions and public sector leadership, development cooperation can assist countries in building the adaptive capacity needed for sustained impact.
-Effective modalities build upon and amplify local expertise and networks rather than impose external blueprints.

-V. Strengthening policy coherence at all levels
+V. Strengthening Policy Coherence at All Levels